Boil Water Notices

 People with severely compromised immune systems, infants, pregnant women, and some elderly may be at increased risk.
 These people should seek advice about drinking water from their health care providers.
 If you have specific health concerns, consult your doctor or Healthline 0800 611 116.

-Precautionary Notice means that an incident occurred in which there is a slight chance of backflow or bacteria the entering system, such as, low or no pressure or a water main break or a disruption in the water plant treatment.
+2. An incident occurred in which there is a slight chance of backflow or bacteria entering the system, such as, low or no pressure or a water main break or a disruption in the water plant treatment.

 I have already drank the water.
 Will I get sick?